lynnfaraday/ruhoh.rb/README.md

 	* Each compiler must generate its own 'Page' object (if it needs one); it is no longer passed in.

 	     page = Ruhoh::Page.new

-## Publish Option

-**Broken by epic merge conflicts in Ruhoh 2.1 redesign.
-Temporarily disabled while fixes are in progress.**

-	If you need to publish your compiled site to a server (as opposed to just pushing the git repo), the publish option is for you.
-It will compile either the whole site or just a post (see Compiler Options, above), and then use *scp* to copy the results to your website.

-	    Usage:
-	    ruhoh publish -p untitled-1.md -t output_dir

-	### Configuration

-	In the main site config file:

-		    # config.yml
-		    ---
-			publish:
-			  host: www.site.com
-			  root: /home/me/blog

 # Merged Features